← Back to all posts Operations

 But we won't add routes faster than we can operate them well.
 The whole point of ShipTogether is that sharing a container should be as reliable as booking your own.
 That takes operational discipline, not just software.

-If you import goods from China into Central Europe and you're tired of paying for space you don't need, we'd like to talk.
+If you import goods from China into Europe and you're tired of paying for space you don't need, we'd like to talk.
 The pilot is open.

 Request early access →